whatsinmyopsec/AWS-NGINX-EC2-S3/readme.md

 # Devops-Assign-1

-This is a project that uses Python 3 and the Boto library to start Amazon Web Services(AWS) (EC2)instances and (S3)buckets.
+This is a project that uses Python3 and the Boto library to start Amazon Web Services(AWS) (EC2)instances and (S3)buckets.
 There are also scripts that start services like Nginx servers on remote instances.

 ## Pre-requisites